External Visual Inspection

 Constant Acceleration

-Constant Acceleration evaluates how cavity-type semiconductor packages tolerate centrifugal stress.
+Constant Acceleration test evaluates how cavity-type semiconductor packages tolerate centrifugal stress.
 It helps

 reveal structural and mechanical weaknesses that may not surface in shock or vibration.
 Depending on stress